alistairjoelquinn/sn-typescript/README.md

 };
 ```

-Our third generic type passed represents the type of any extra arguments passed to the thunk action, which at this point is unknown.
-Then finally we have to define the action type which needs to extend from Action, as defined by Redux, so this has been set to AnyAction.
+Our third generic type passed represents the type of any extra arguments passed to the thunk action, which at this point are unknown.
+Then finally we have to define the `action` type which needs to extend from `Action`, as defined by Redux, so this has been set to `AnyAction`.

 Once imported we can create a custom type for typing each of our action creators like this: